jck000/strap30/README.md

     ** Search in top bar includes autosuggest.
 IC isolated script: sug located in cgi-bin/ allows quick suggestions by direct db query.
 	Must be configured for your database and fields to be queried.
+	Also, while this file is automatically placed in your CGI BIN, it does NOT have proper permissions to execute out of the box.
+This is because each system will vary, and it is up to the user to set proper permissions.

 	** Profiles moved from etc/ to include/profiles